What are interpersonal skills?

 Also, when you answer interview questions, give examples of how you’ve used your social skills to succeed.
 Your examples can come from your jobs, internships, volunteer work, and university projects.

 For instance, if the interviewer asks you to tell them about a time you resolved a conflict, you could say something like:

-“While working on a group video project for one of my marketing courses, two factions within the group nearly came to blows over whether to shoot our video in colour or black-and-white.
+“While working on a group video project for one of my marketing courses, we had an issue over whether to shoot our video in colour or black-and-white.
 I convinced them to take a break, researched colour vs. black-and-white advertisement studies relevant to our mock product, and was able to use the statistics I found to convince everyone that full colour was the way to go.
 We got top marks for the project, and many of us are still good friends today.”